axze-az/cftal/README.md

 Cftal is a c++-17 template based short vector library with specializations using intrinsic functions.
-Part of the library are faithfully rounded vectorized elementary and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision.
+Part of the library are vectorized elementary and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision.
+The elementary functions are faithfully rounded.

 Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.